Exhibits

 • Victory Programs (offering recovery, hope and community for individuals and families facing homelessness, addiction or other chronic illnesses), Boston, MA

-• Winter Valley Residences (nonprofit housing for the elderly), Milton, MA
+• Winter Valley Residences (housing for the elderly), Milton, MA

 • Year Up Inc (helping young urban adults), Boston, MA